Installing and Testing Dusk to Dawn Light Fixtures

 Wiring and Testing Dusk to Dawn Outdoor Light Fixtures

 Electrical Question: I just installed a 150w dusk to dawn light fixture and it wont light up.

-This electrical wiring question came from: Garry, a Handyman from Grants Pass, Oregon.
+This electrical wiring question came from: Garry, a Handyman in Oregon.

 Thanks for your electrical wiring question Garry.